 - This event was produced by Eleanor Darbey, and facilitated by Linda DaVolls and Tendai Pottinger, ZSL.

 ZSL Wild Science Podcast

-- Contact Eleanor Darbey at firstname.lastname@example.org for any Science and Conservation Event related enquiries.
+- Contact Eleanor Darbey at firstname.lastname@example.org for any Science and Conservation Event and podcast related enquiries.

 - For press enquiries, please contact the ZSL Press Office: email@example.com.

 - For more information about how to join the ZSL Fellowship programme and engage with a network of thousands who are shaping the future of conservation, please click here.

 - Sign up here to receive email updates about forthcoming ZSL and Conservation Events.

 - Read the latest blog posts from our scientists and conservationists here.

 - Follow us on Twitter @ZSLScience to hear about new publications from our researchers, upcoming events and podcast episode releases.